materialsproject/fireworks/docs/installation_tutorial_pt2.rst

 Next Steps
 ==========

 A central FireServer and one or more FireWorkers pulling jobs in rapidfire mode might be all that you need to automate your application.
 However, if your FireWorker is a shared resource you might want to run jobs through an external queuing system rather than directly run ``rlauncher_run.py`` on your FireWorker.

-If you'd like to learn how to launch jobs through a queue, continue on to:  :doc:`Launching Rockets through a queue </queue_tutorial>`
+A description of how to run through a queue is given here:  :doc:`Launching Rockets through a queue </queue_tutorial>`.
+You can complete that tutorial now, or save it for later.

-Otherwise, you can safely skip ahead to :doc:`defining jobs using FireTasks </firetask_tutorial>`.
+Meanwhile, we will move on to :doc:`defining jobs using FireTasks </firetask_tutorial>`.